 Table of Contents

-When it comes to clothing, bringing comfortable clothes you can layer is always a good idea.
-Here are the essentials you will always need:
+When it comes to clothing, bring comfortable clothes you can layer.
+Here are our clothing essentials:

 - a pair of trekking shoes

 - a pyjama/leisure suit